kodamaChameleon/ghunt-maltego/README.md

 | Review Location | ✅         |maltego.Location   |
 | Review Photos   | ❌         |                   |

-*If a Ghunt feature isn't listed here, then it's probably not currently supported by ghunt-maltego.*
+*If a Ghunt feature isn't listed here, then it's probably not currently supported by ghunt-maltego.
+If you would like to see it added, create a feature-enhancement request in GitHub explaining the feature desired and why it would be beneficial to the overall application.*

 ## 📜 License
 ![image](https://img.shields.io/badge/License-GNU%20GPL-blue)